 The Food Bank of Delaware strives to create communities free of hunger and with its unique training programs to create second chances.
 Communications Director Kim Turner tells the story of “much more than a food bank.”
-Giant Food has donated more than $2,800 through its Community Bag and Bloomin’ 4 Good programs.
+Giant Food has supported the Food Bank of Delaware through its Community Bag and Bloomin’ 4 Good Programs.

 Tell us about the Food Bank of Delaware